zac-heisey/agency-jekyll-theme/_posts/2015-08-16-foundations-the-thoracic-spine.md

 So when you are training, think about the foundation (the thoracic spine) when moving in order to ensure healthy, happy, and strong shoulders.

-Feel free to contact [RISE Physical Therapy](/) for questions or tips on how to treat and train the thoracic spine.
+Please reach out to [RISE Physical Therapy](/) for questions or tips on how to treat and train the thoracic spine.